Ritigala: Legends

 Legends abound on Ritigala.
 One of mysterious aspect is the belief of powerful medicinal herbs found near the crest.
 A herb called “Sansevi” is believed to have the power of conferring long life and curing all human pain.
 According to legend, all vegetation on Ritigala is protected by Yakkas, the guardian spirits of the mountain.
-The venerable Prof. Walpola Sri Rahula Maha Thera (1907–1997), a Professor of History and Religions at Northwestern University, a Buddhist monk scholar, in his “History of Buddhism in Ceylon, says "the term “Yaksa” denotes superhuman beings worthy of respect.
+The venerable Prof. Walpola Sri Rahula Maha Thera (1907–1997), a professor of History and Religions at Northwestern University, a Buddhist monk scholar, in his “History of Buddhism in Ceylon, says "the term “Yaksa” denotes superhuman beings worthy of respect.
 It is possible that it was applied, by an extension of meaning, also to some pre-Buddhistic tribe of human beings, aboriginal to Ceylon".

 The legend has it that Prince Pandukhabaya (3rd century BC) was assisted by Yakkas during his battles against his eight uncles at the foot of Ritigala.
 Another legend refers to a duel of two giants, most possibly Yakkas, named Soma and Jayasena.
 Soma being killed in the duel, Jayasena became a legend.

-The Legend of Lord Hanuman and Ritigala

-According to popular belief, non-human Lord Hanuman of supernatural powers, traveled over Ritigala, and, by accident, dropped a chunk off a mountain of the Himalaya range he was carrying from India to Lanka for its medicinal herbs.
-Lord Rama's brother, Prince Lakshmana was mortally wounded in battle and only a rare herb in the Himalaya could save his life.
-The pocket of vegetation of healing herbs and plants at the strange mini-plateau at the summit of Ritigala, which is distinct from the dry-zone flora of the lower slopes and surrounding plains at Ritigala, could thus be accounted for.

-Lord Hanuman has visited Lanka on a previous occasion.
-That was when he was sent by Lord Rama in search of his consort Sita.
-It was King Ravana, who seized Sita from Parnasali in India, the holy hut of Lord Rama and brought her to Asok Vana, a beautiful park at Sita Eliya (close to Nuwara Eliya or Little England, as the British called it three millennia later) on the Pusparaga (Dadumonara) in an air chariot, without touching her.
-(The peacock logo of Air Lanka, the predecessor of SriLankan Airlines and successor of Air Ceylon, is a stylized version of Rawana’s air chariot.)
-Having found the location where Sita was held, Hanuman made use of Ritigala Kanda as a launching pad to take a leap across to South India.
-Incidentally, Ritigala is the highest prominence between the central plains of Sri Lanka and the coast of southern India.